appsemble/appsemble/docs/03-guide/storage.md

 - **[sessionStorage](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API)**: Stores
   data just like `localStorage` except it clears the data whenever the browser tab is closed.

-To see what is stored in the browser open up the browser developer tools by pressing `F12` and head over to the storage section.
+To see what is stored in the browser, open up the browser developer tools by pressing `F12` and head over to the storage section.

 ### App Storage